ARM-software/CMSIS-NN/Tests/UnitTest/README.md

 ## Requirements

 Python3 is required.
-It has been tested with Python 3.6 and it has been tested on Ubuntu 16 and 18.
+It has been tested with Python 3.6 and it has been tested on Ubuntu 16, 18 and 20.

-Make sure to use a `pip` version > 19.0 (or >20.3 for macOS), otherwise tensorflow 2 packages are not available.
+Make sure to use the latest pip version before starting.
 If in a virtual environment just start by upgrading pip.

 ```